-Tamarod rapidly picked up steam, and organisers said they have collected millions of signatures demanding Morsi’s ouster, leaving the government jittery and energising the fragmented opposition.
+Tamarod rapidly picked up steam, and organizers said they have collected millions of signatures demanding Morsi’s ouster, leaving the government jittery and energizing the fragmented opposition.

 The president’s supporters insist he is cleansing institutions of decades of corruption, and have condemned the June 30 protests as a “coup against democracy”.

 With bitter political divisions repeatedly spilling onto the streets in violent and sometimes deadly clashes over the past year, the Islamists have accused the opposition of seeking to sow chaos.